 Iglu’s Marketing Manager, Natalie, went on her first river cruise adventure with Avalon Waterways.
 Here’s what she thought of her first river experience onboard the luxurious Avalon Tapestry II:

-I have only been on an Ocean Cruise Line so I was looking forward to experiencing a River Cruise and was lucky enough to be invited on Avalon’s newest ship to the fleet, Avalon Tapestry II.
+I have only been on ocean cruise line's before so I was looking forward to experiencing a River Cruise and was lucky enough to be invited on Avalon’s newest ship to the fleet, Avalon Tapestry II.

 On the deck on Avalon Tapestry II